 Marianist schools will create a favorable environment for education by helping to cultivate interpersonal relationships characterized by openness, respect, integrity, and dialogue.
 They will form an educational community characterized by collaborative structures and processes and one which expresses authority as a loving and dedicated service.
 In addition, Marianist schools will influence others by exhibiting the Marian traits of openness, hospitality, graciousness and faith.

-Educate for service, justice, and peace.
+Educate for service, justice, peace, and the integrity of creation.

 Educate for adaptation and change.

 Marianist schools will educate to shape the future.
 They will educate students to accept and respect differences in a pluralistic society by helping them develop critical thinking skills and by teaching them to be open and adaptable to local and global contexts through enculturation and interdisciplinary education.
 Finally, Marianist schools will embrace Mary's fiat, "Do whatever he tells you", allowing them to be available to responding to the signs of the times in faith.